Rule 13: Appointment, Qualifications, and Compensation of Counsel for Indigent Defendants.

 Section 5.
 Experts, investigators, and other support services.

-(2) In non-capital post-conviction proceedings, funding for investigative, expert, or other similar services shall not be authorized or approved.
+(3) In non-capital post-conviction proceedings, funding for investigative, expert, or other similar services shall not be authorized or approved.
 See Davis v.
 State, 912 S.W.2d 689 (Tenn.
 1995).
+The exceptions to this provision are:

 (2) Any motion seeking funding for expert or similar services shall itemize: